owlistic-notes/owlistic/src/frontend/docs/architecture.md

-# ThinkStack Frontend Architecture
+# Owlistic Frontend Architecture

 ## Model-View-Presenter (MVP) Pattern

-ThinkStack uses the Model-View-Presenter (MVP) pattern with a few adaptations for Flutter:
+Owlistic uses the Model-View-Presenter (MVP) pattern with a few adaptations for Flutter:

 ### Components